apify/apify-docs/content/academy/data_collection_basics/js_in_html.md

 ---
-title: JSON data witin HTML
+title: JSON data within HTML
 description: Learn about "hidden" data that can be found within the JavaScript of certain pages, which can significantly increase the reliability of your scraper, as well as improve the development experience.
 menuWeight: 20.9
 paths: